1,000+ Opportunities

 Airy City Schools (Approved) Nash County Public Schools (Approved) Thomasville City Schools (Approved) Wake County Public School System Consortium (Approved) Cabarrus County Schools (Approved) Chatham County Schools (Approved) Columbus County Schools (Approved) Guilford County Schools (Approved) Moore County Schools (Approved) New Hanover County Schools (Approved by Statute) Dare County Schools (Approved) Gaston County Schools (Approved) Greene County Schools (Approved) Northampton County Schools Pender County Schools (Approved) Person County Schools (Approved) Sampson County Schools Consortium (Approved) Alamance-Burlington School System (Approved) Hyde County Schools (Approved) Iredell-Statesville Schools Johnston County Public Schools Mooresville Graded School District (Approved) Roanoke Rapids Graded School District Wayne County Public Schools Advanced Teaching Roles Reports 2020 Pilot Program Evaluation Report 2023 Program Evaluation Report 2024 Program Evaluation Report 2025 Program Evaluation Report

-Based on current listing details, eligibility includes: All interested North Carolina local school districts and administrative units are invited to apply.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: All interested North Carolina local school districts and administrative units are invited to apply.
+Confirm the full requirements in the official notice before applying.